nipreps/dmriprep/CONTRIBUTING.md

 1. **Make the changes you've discussed, following the [dMRIPrep coding style guide](#dMRIPrep-coding-style-guide).**<br />
   Try to keep the changes focused: it is generally easy to review changes that address one feature or bug at a time.
-  It can also be helpful to test your changes locally, using an [dMRIPrep development environment][link_devel].
+  It can also be helpful to test your changes locally, using a [dMRIPrep development environment][link_devel].
   Once you are satisfied with your local changes, [add/commit/push them][link_add_commit_push] to the branch on your forked repository.

 1. **Submit a [pull request][link_pullrequest].**<br />
    A member of the development team will review your changes to confirm that they can be merged into the main code base.<br />
-   Pull requests titles should begin with a descriptive prefix (for example, `ENH: Adding Gibbs unringing step`):
+   Pull request titles should begin with a descriptive prefix (for example, `ENH: Adding Gibbs unringing step`):
      * `ENH`: enhancements or new features ([example][enh_ex])
      * `FIX`: bug fixes ([example][fix_ex])